top of page

 Pharmaceutical waste generated in California must be treated by incineration, or by an alternative treatment technology that has received approval from the Department.
 None of the charcoal-based products currently in use have gained this approval, from the state of California, so pharmaceuticals must be disposed of in a pharmaceutical waste container.
 Do not place pharmaceuticals mixed with these products into the solid waste, biohazard waste or sharps containers.

-• All Pharmaceuticals Must Be Placed Into A Pharmaceutical Waste Container At Point Of Generation (In Patient Room).
+• All Pharmaceuticals Must Be Placed Into A Pharmaceutical Waste Container At Point Of Generation.

 • Once Ready For Disposal, Place Pharmaceutical Waste Containers Next To (NOT INSIDE OF) The Regulated Medical Waste (RMW) Container To Be Picked Up During Your Scheduled Service Day.